 If you’ve ever been denied entry at the UK border, you’re not eligible for an ETA.
 This means you arrived in the UK and were turned away by border officials, even if you had a valid visa or travel document.

-This could be because of missing documents, unclear answers during questioning, or concerns that you might overstay your permitted time in the country.
+This could be because of missing documents, unclear answers during questioning, or concerns that you might overstay.
 If this applies to you, you’ll need a visa instead.

 When do you need a UK visa instead of an ETA?